pavelsolis/pavelsolis.github.io/research.md

 &nbsp;

-  <b><i>Abstract:</i></b> This paper documents a strong and persistent response of the sovereign bond yields of emerging markets to U.S. monetary policy, despite a moderate initial reaction.
-I characterize the response based on a novel decomposition of the yields into an expected future short-term interest rate, a term premium and a credit risk premium using a new dataset of nominal and synthetic local currency yields along with survey forecasts for 15 emerging markets from 2000 to 2019.
-I find that monetary policy changes in the U.S. influence all three yield components.
-This means that investors expect central banks in emerging markets to follow the monetary stance in the U.S., since their policy rate expectations move in the same direction.
-Moreover, depending on the type of news, investors adjust not only the compensation they demand to hold long-term bonds but also the compensation against default.
-U.S. monetary policy has therefore monetary as well as fiscal implications for emerging markets.
+  <b><i>Abstract:</i></b> Sovereign yield curve decompositions provide valuable information.
+Yet they rely on a risk-free assumption.
+For emerging markets, traditional decompositions are biased because credit risk is not zero.
+I show that their yields can be decomposed into an expected future short-term interest rate, a term premium and a credit risk premium using a new dataset of nominal and synthetic local currency yields along with survey forecasts for 15 emerging markets from 2000 to 2019.
+Even though the components are weakly connected, they react strongly to monetary policy changes in the U.S.	The decomposition thus reveals that U.S. monetary policy shocks lead to a reassessment of policy rate expectations and a repricing of interest and credit risks in emerging markets.

 &nbsp;
 </details>